 Necessity is the mother of invention they say, Indian cities are symptomatic of how innovation can lead to create solutions with limited resources.
 Jugaadopolis (an initiative of Aishwarya Tipnis Architects) is a people led movement to make sense of the city.

-A brainchild of Aishwarya Tipnis and Hinna Devi Singh, the programme is an innovative medium to explore, understand and appreciate heritage of the old city in all its form and find creative ways to make it relevant to the new generation.
+A brainchild of Aishwarya Tipnis and Hinna Devi Singh, the programme is an innovative medium to explore, understand and appreciate heritage of our cities and cultures in all their forms and find creative ways to make it all relevant to the new generation.

 Adopting the lens of Sustainist Design, as a cross over between heritage and placemaking, we see heritage making as a process of social design that helps communities collectively shape their identities.
 Jugaadopolis builds on the idea of Sustainism on the idea of connectedness and relationships that people build with each other and their physical spaces.
 Through our venture of Jugaadopolis, we have ventured into demystifying the various layers that make the city of Old Delhi.
 Jugaad epitomises the innovation and resilience to find frugal low cost solutions to solve a problem, we view an Indian city as a Jugaadopolis, a city that is built on resilience and continue to find innovative ways of evolving to remain relevant.
 There are many lessons in how this city functions, its intangible shared heritage that binds the city and its communities together.
 Through our student led workshops we have worked at capturing and documenting this sense of place through different mediums, often engaging the local community in the process as a co-collaborator.